 A green building is one that is healthy for its occupants and is sensitive to our environment.
-The word Green in building design and construction needs context as there are so many different levels of quality and sustainability that can be put into a building.
-Working with a credible architect is the best way to ensure you are achieving the level of “green” that is right for your own project.
+Nevertheless, the word “green” in building design and construction needs context.
+There are so many different levels of quality and sustainability that can be put into buildings.
+Therefore, working with a credible architect is the best way to ensure you achieve the right level of green certification.

 - White roofing (instead of black) reflects solar heat and reduces air conditioning loads to save energy.

-- Environmentally and ozone friendly Icynene, a water-based, sprayed floor insulation and rigid Polystyrene (what an inexpensive coffee cup is made of), made with recycled materials, provide a continuous blanket around the exterior walls and roof for superior thermal protection, energy savings and mold resistance.
+- Environmentally and ozone friendly Icynene, a water-based, sprayed floor insulation and rigid Polystyrene (what an inexpensive coffee cup is made of), made with recycled materials, provide a continuous blanket around the exterior walls and roof.
+As a result, you get superior thermal protection, energy savings, and mold resistance.

-- Eco-friendly interior wall finishes include medium density fiberboard (MDF) made from recovered wood fiber, the use of which slows deforestation and helps preserve natural habitats.
-Bamboo is used for the chair rails because it is a rapidly renewable resource that grows as much as four feet a day.
+- Eco-friendly interior wall finishes include medium density fiberboard (MDF) made from recovered wood fiber.
+This material slows deforestation and helps preserve natural habitats.
+Chair rails use bamboo because it is a rapidly renewable resource that grows as much as four feet a day.

 - Recycled content carpet tiles help reduce landfill waste.

-- Improved daylighting: Sun tunnels improve and balance natural lighting; light shelves help bounce more natural light to the center of the room; occupancy sensors conserve energy by turning lights off when people come and go; lights are dimmed when natural light reaches proper levels.
+- Improved daylighting: Sun tunnels improve and balance natural lighting; light shelves help bounce more natural light to the center of the room; occupancy sensors conserve energy by turning lights off when people come and go; lights turn dim when natural light reaches proper levels.

-- Energy efficient, 2-stage HVAC system reduces energy consumption and use R410A refrigerants that do not harm the ozone layer.
+- Energy-efficient, 2-stage HVAC system reduces energy consumption and uses R410A refrigerants that do not harm the ozone layer.

-- Modular buildings themselves are the ultimate in sustainability in that they can be repurposed for reuse again and again.
+- Modular buildings themselves are the ultimate in sustainability in that they can be reused again and again.